HeyItsCoffeee/kickstarter-analysis/README.md

-# An Analysis of Kickstarter Campaigns. #
-### Analysis ###
+# Kickstarting with Excel

+## Overview if Project
-* Provides an anaylsis breakdown of a dataset of kickstarter campaigns to best understand key components in a successful campaign for Louise's new play.
+Provides an anaylsis breakdown of a dataset of kickstarter campaigns to best understand key components in a successful campaign for Louise's new play.
 I.E. - Money value
 (goal amount), time of year, etc.

----
+## Purpose

+## Analysis and Challeneges

-# Theater Outcomes Based On Launch Date #
+### Analysis of Outcomes Based on Launch Date
 ![](Charts_and_Graphs/Outcomes_From_Launch_Date.png)

----
-# Category Chart #
+### Analysis of Outcomes Based of Goals
 ![](Charts_and_Graphs/Category_Chart.png)

----
-# Subcategory Chart #
+### Challenges and Difficulties Encountered

+## Results

 ![](Charts_and_Graphs/Subcategory_Chart.png)